foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/installation-guide.md

 - Right click and select **Properties...**
 - Under **Local Files**, select **Verify integrity of game files...**
 - Wait for the process to identify and obtain any files it requires.
+- Launch the game.
+It should prompt you to download updated Creations.
+Do so.

 ### Set Language to English